broadinstitute/pyops-service-toolkit/CONTRIBUTING.md

 When submitting a PR, try to add as much detail to the description as possible that will help the reviewer in evaluating the change.
 If there is a relevant ticket, please link it.
 If there are screenshots, links (to workspaces, datasets, etc.), or logging that will help the review, please include those too.
 Tag one of the Operations team members for review.
-At least one review is required to merge changed into `main`.
+At least one review is required to merge changes into `main`.